S0AndS0/Perinoid_Pipes/ReadMe.md

 gpg --import user@email.domain --recv-keys https://key-server.domain
 ```

-Note for the most secure results with GnuPG encryption via this script the
+ > Note for the most secure results with GnuPG encryption via this script the
  related private key should **not** ever live on the same server that is
  running this script.
 For testing and special usage cases you may wish (be
  tempted) to generate a private/public key pare on the target server using
  this script, however, this would be generally a very discouraged security
  practice to implement on publicly accessible servers; see Section
- `Story time` -> `Scenario two` within this document for more information.
+ `Story time` -> `Scenario two` within the main guide for more information.
  If only for testing then don't forget to delete both keys again and to **not**
  upload test keys to pubic key servers as that would be a rude use of their
  services.